Participation in the conference requires the submission of papers, which will be evaluated by reviewers. No abstract will be accepted.

-XR SALENTO 2024 accepts two types of paper: full papers (10-20 pages), and short papers (6-9 pages).
+XR Salento 2025 accepts two types of papers: Full Papers (10-20 pages), and Short Papers (6-9 pages).

 Paper Formatting

-If working with LaTeX2e, please download LaTeX2e+Proceedings+Templates+download.zip.
+If using LaTeX2e, please download the LaTeX2e+Proceedings+Templates+download.zip.

-If working with Microsoft Word, please download Microsoft+Word+Proceedings+Templates.zip.
+If using Microsoft Word, please download Microsoft+Word+Proceedings+Templates.zip.

 Springer encourages authors to include their ORCID iD in proceedings papers.